USS Zuni: 1944

 The tug remained in Ulithi for the rest of November and throughout most of December.
-During the latter month, she towed the disabled merchantman SS John B. Floyd into Ulithi and conducted a solitary cruise to eastward of the Philippines.
+During the latter month, she towed the disabled merchantman SS John B. Floyd into Ulithi and conducted a solitary cruise eastward of the Philippines.
 On 29 December, Zuni put to sea with Task Group 30.8, the replenishment group for TF 38, and cruised for almost a month off Luzon.
 She returned to Ulithi on 28 January 1945 for engine repairs.

 1945

 She moved back out to sea in February and arrived off Iwo Jima three days after the initial assault.
 For 31 days, she performed yeoman service for the warships in the area.
 She pulled a transport off a sand bar.
 She provided engine partial power to LST-944, which had lost one engine, as LST-944 made her run for the beach, and Zuni remained alongside LST-944 to assist the vessel to remain in position on the beach against the very high surf to land the US Army 506th 90 mm AAA Battalion, which was attached to the 3rd Marine Division.
 The use of a tug to help power an LST (Landing Ship, Tank) to the beach was a Navy first in amphibious landings.
 Her more routine missions consisted of assisting broached landing craft and laying submerged fuel pipes.